antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 The `return` keyword wraps the result as a `Task<'T>`.
 This allows the entire expression to be treated as a `Task<'T>`, which will eventually be unwrapped by a lower level of ASP.NET Core.

 In this case, the request has JSON in its body.
-This code will deserialize that JSON, add it to the database, and send a response with some nice text in the body.
+The handler will deserialize that JSON, add it to the database, and send a response with some nice text in the body.
+All of this will happen as a `Task<'T>`, and will be scheduled and awaited by ASP.NET under the covers.

 ### The data access layer